garyburke888/the_performance_academy_v1/README.md

 ## Features

 ### Visible to all users
--   **Index page** - Upon entering the site you are greeted by the main nav, a discount banner, a large performing arts background image, a 'New Term Now Enroling' statement and a call-to-action button.
+-   **Index page** - Upon entering the site the user is greeted by the main nav, a discount banner, a large performing arts background image, a 'New Term Now Enroling' statement and a call-to-action button.
 -   **Main Nav Menu** - The main menu (collapsed on mobile devices) features dropdown lists where the user can select classes and categories as follows;
     -   Classes by age, price, category or all classes.
     -   Singing classes in the following categories: Rock/Pop, Opera/Classical, Musical Theatre or all singing.